 NOTICE To avoid serious damage to the braking system, do not use fluids other than the recommended one, nor mix different fluids for topping up.

 Brake Inspection

-A CAUTION The brakes can be very hot after prolonged use of the vehicle and can cause burns.
+CAUTION The brakes can be very hot after prolonged use of the vehicle.
 Wait for the brakes to cool down.

 Check the following to keep the brakes in a good operating condition:

 Brake fluid level